CharlesVosloo/CharlesVosloo/README.md

 - 💞️ Hi, I’m Charles Vosloo.
 This is a second github profile located at github.com/CharlesVosloo
+- I was a 🥒 cucumber farmer for 10 years.
 - 👋 My main github profile is located at https://github.com/journeyman33
 - 👀 where I am persuing DevOps and kubernetes